Last update: 12.05.2017. Added photos and recommended resource links.

 A lot of saltwater rods are medium heavy, and they’re the rod of choice for anglers in search of striped bass, salmon, and big catfish.

-They work well in fast waters, and some fisherman that like to take big carp out of weedy rivers swear by them.
-They’re perfect for surfcasting or trolling in saltwater.
+- Fast waters and some fishers that like to take big carp out of weedy rivers swear by them.

 They range from the biggest surfcasting gear to the sort of ultra-stiff rods you need to take tuna, sailfish, or gar.
 They’ve got a ton of lifting power and if you hit a snag underwater, you can easily pull the weeds right up off of the bottom.